 Offering effective resources means meeting nondaily smokers where they are.
 A one-size-fits-all approach to quitting smoking won’t work.
 A cessation program that understands the needs of nondaily or light smokers can go a long way toward making them into EX-tobacco users.

-To learn more about how the EX Program’s tobacco cessation program can help you engage more of your population in quitting tobacco, please visit our EX Program page.
+To learn more about how EX Program’s tobacco cessation program can help you engage more of your population in quitting tobacco, please visit our EX Program page.